 What about the program and order of service?

 - It is helpful to have a program at your wedding.
 An example of a general order of service to help you create the program is below.
-The officiant who will be officiating may individualize the service and will discuss that with you when you meet one month before your wedding.
+The officiant who will be officiating may individualize the service and will discuss that with you when you meet approximately one month before your wedding.

 Prelude - Special Music/Solo (optional)